When LLM Judges Inflate Scores: Exploring Overrating in Relevance Assessment: Conclusion

 \section{Conclusion}

 In this study, we investigated label overrating and model confidence in LLM-based relevance judgments across multiple open-weight LLMs and evaluation paradigms.
 Across all evaluation settings, we showed that overrating is a system-wide bias, particularly in graded and pairwise evaluations.
-Overrating is less pronounced in binary relevance judgments, suggesting that LLMs may be better suited for coarse-grained tasks that focus on distinguishing relevant from non-relevant documents.
-Through experiments on semantically equivalent passage variations, LLMs are demonstrated to be highly sensitive to passage length even when semantic content is preserved, while showing comparatively limited sensitivity to syntactic form.
+Overrating is less pronounced in binary relevance judgments, suggesting that LLMs may be better suited for coarse-grained tasks that focus on distinguishing relevant from non-relevant passages.
+Through experiments on semantically equivalent passage variations, we demonstrate that LLM judges are sensitive to passage length even when semantic content is preserved, while showing comparatively limited sensitivity to syntactic form.
 Controlled query-related variant experiments indicate that, despite some semantic understanding, LLMs remain strongly influenced by lexical cues, especially direct query-string overlap.
 These findings underscore the need for diagnostic evaluation frameworks that explicitly probe such biases when applying LLMs for relevance assessment.